 - Cost of living in Burley is 16.4% cheaper than the national average.

-Burley is an appealing place to live, thanks to its picturesque setting along the Snake River.
-Families can enjoy serene picnics at Lake Walcott State Park.
-With grocery costs 9.3% lower than the national median, the city offers affordability for its residents.
-Additionally, Burley serves as an employment hub, featuring major employers like D.L.
+Burley has a picturesque setting along the Snake River.
+Families can also enjoy serene picnics at Lake Walcott State Park.
+Groceries are extremely cheap and cost 9.3% less than the US median.
+Additionally, is a major employment hub, and home to large companies like D.L.
 Evans Bank and Goode Motor Ford.

-» Burley Homes for Sale: Find cheap Idaho homes for sale.
+» Burley Homes for Sale: Find cheap homes for sale in Burley.

 #2 Pocatello